Oracle JDK v.s. OpenJDK

 2-byte-per-character UTF-16 representation.

 The compact string optimization is transparent to the developer.
-We continue to use the String
+We continue to use the String class as before.
+The

 JVM automatically decides the most memory-efficient internal representation based on the characters present in the